 1 Floating ring

-At the right side of the banknote you can see three segments of an anchor chain integrated into the paper.
-When you tilt the note back and forth, the chain appears to move or run out.
-The chain is featured on all the denominations except the 50-krone note.
+On the right-hand side of the banknote, you can see three segments of an anchor chain integrated into the paper.
+When you tilt the note, the chain appears to move.
+See video

 When the banknote is held up to the light, the watermark, the head of an Atlantic puffin with the denomination, is visible.
 The Atlantic puffin motif is featured on all the denominations.